inyukwo1/text-to-sql-models/README.md

 * Predicts FROM clause using Shortest Path Heuristic (Primary Foreign connection only).
 * Predicts GROUP By Clause using Heuristic.
 * Doesn't Support SELECT [] FROM [] AS T1 JOIN [] AS T2 ON T1.[] = T2.[]
+* No Nested Query in the FROM Clause
+* No Self-join

 ## About IRNet
 * After SemQL is inferred, heuristic is used to modify some part of the SemQL.